awsdocs/amazon-appstream2-developer-guide/doc_source/managing-network-internet-default.md

 # Enabling Internet Access Using a Public Subnet<a name="managing-network-internet-default"></a>

+We recommend that you enable internet access by following the instructions in [Enabling Internet Access Using a NAT Gateway](managing-network-internet-manual.md)\.
+When you enable internet access as described in this topic, a public IP address is attached to the instance that can be directly reached from the internet\.

 AppStream 2\.0 can provide your fleets with a default internet connection by using your Amazon VPC public subnet\.
 This subnet has a route to the internet through an internet gateway\.

 AppStream 2\.0 enables internet connectivity by associating an [Elastic IP address](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/elastic-ip-addresses-eip.html) to the network interface that is attached from the streaming instance to your VPC public subnet\.
+An Elastic IP address is a public IPv4 address that is reachable from the internet\.
+For this reason, we recommend that you use a NAT gateway to provide internet access to your AppStream 2\.0 instances\.
 You can have a VPC with a public subnet in several ways:

 **Default VPC**
 Your AWS account, if it was created after 2013\-12\-04, has a default VPC that has public subnets\.
 You can use this default VPC to enable internet access from your streaming instances\.
 For more information, see [Default VPC and Default Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) in the *Amazon VPC User Guide*\.